 Casa de Maryland.
 Subsidizing housing, education and social services for persons who have no business being in this country might not seem in the spirit of consensus-building.
 But Thomas Perez believes it’s a good idea.
 In fact, he’s done a lot more than simply believe.
 During his stint in the Clinton Justice Department, Perez established a “Worker Exploitation Task Force” to enhance working conditions for workers illegally in the U.S. On the side, he did volunteer work at a nonprofit, Casa de Maryland, founded in 1985 to facilitate Takoma Park’s role as an illegal immigration sanctuary.
 During the last decade he rose to become the group’s president, tirelessly fighting for subsidizing a wide range of benefits for illegal immigrants, rarely, if ever, hesitating to file lawsuits.
 Among other things, benefits have meant in-state college tuition discounts, driver’s licenses, and subsidies for day labor centers.
 Casa de Maryland has gone the extra mile to block enforcement of deportation orders and prevent coordination of post-9/11 federal, state and local databases.
 It played a central role, in fact, in persuading President Obama last June to announce the indefinite suspension of deportations of some 800,000 persons who would be eligible to remain here under the never-enacted DREAM Act, thus bypassing congressional approval.
 And it’s a lead player in the push for amnesty for millions of illegal immigrants.

 Casa de Maryland, which nearly three years ago moved from its original headquarters in Takoma Park to its more spacious digs in Langley Park, Md., gets substantial funds from government.
 In 2010 alone, state and local governments in Maryland provided $5 million.
 And that’s not including money from churches and philanthropies, including the Annie E. Casey Foundation, the United Way, and multibillionaire George Soros’ Open Society Institute.
 In 2008, the group received a whopping $1.5 million payment from CITGO, which for years has operated as an arm of the Venezuelan government whose own “Jefe,” Hugo Chavez, recently passed away.
 Maryland Democratic Governor Martin O’Malley, for one, is a huge fan of Casa de Maryland.
 He remarked at the Langley Park opening: “In our Maryland, there’s no such thing as a spare American.”
-For the record, he was present at today’s White House nomination ceremony for Thomas Perez.
+For the record, he was present at yesterday’s White House nomination ceremony for Thomas Perez.

 Black Panther voter intimidation in Philadelphia.
 Of all “projects” of Thomas Perez, this one arguably ranks as the most egregious.
 On November 4, 2008, Election Day, video footage was released to various news outlets clearly showing members of a paramilitary group, the New Black Panther Party (NBPP), standing in front of the entrance to a local polling station in north Philadelphia in semi-military uniforms menacingly accosting white people likely to enter the premises.
 The NBPP claimed their members were there to provide “security.”
 Yet according to one eyewitness, one of the party members, King Samir Shabazz, carried a billy club and pointed it at white voters as he and another man shouted epithets such as “white devil” and “You’re about to be ruled by the black man, cracker.”
 On January 6, 2009, with President Obama’s inauguration less than two weeks away, Justice Department prosecutors filed a civil suit against the party itself and three leading members, Malik Zulu Shabazz, King Samir Shabazz and Jerry Jackson.
 Yet despite the apparently damning footage and testimony, Obama Attorney General Eric Holder in May 2009, with a minimum of publicity, narrowed the charges against King Shabazz and dropped them entirely against Jackson and NBPP.